"I don't know much, but I know one thing: the ordinary life isn't for me."

 Shaan Puri didn't say that.
 A stranger at a casino did, some guy he'd never met, making conversation at a table in the middle of nowhere.
 Shaan was in his early twenties.
 He kept the line for sixteen years.

 That's the thing about Shaan Puri that most people miss.
-The guy who built and sold companies to Twitch and Axios, who co-hosts one of the most popular business podcasts on the internet, who turned a metaverse tweet thread into a viral masterclass in reframing.
-That guy is still carrying a stranger's line in his pocket like a talisman.
+The guy who sold companies to Twitch and built My First Million into one of the biggest business podcasts on YouTube, who turned a metaverse tweet thread into a reframing clinic, is still carrying a stranger's line in his pocket like a talisman.
 Still needing the reminder.

-Because here's what doesn't add up: he has built an entire philosophy around movement.
+He has built an entire philosophy around movement.
 New ventures, new chapters, new identities.
 He calls life "seasons of a TV show."
 He's started a sushi restaurant, a live-streaming app, a social network, a crypto newsletter, a baby clothing brand, and a venture fund, all before 37.
-But his most honest moments (the essays he writes at 2 AM, the podcast episodes where the performance drops) reveal someone wrestling with a question the constant motion is designed to avoid.
+But his most honest moments, the 2 AM essays, the podcast episodes where the performance drops, reveal someone wrestling with the question all that motion is designed to outrun.

 What happens when you're brilliant at starting new chapters but you've never finished reading the book you're already in?